influxdata/docs-v2/content/influxdb/v2.1/reference/cli/influxd/inspect/dump-wal.md

 The `influxd inspect dump-wal` command outputs data from Write Ahead Log (WAL) files for debugging purposes.
-Given at least one WAL file path as an argument, the tool will parse and print out the entries in each file.
+Given at least one WAL file path as an argument, the tool parses and prints out the entries in each file.
 It has two modes of operation, depending on the `--find-duplicates` flag.